-This information describes influenza, including how it is spread and how you can decrease your risk of getting it.
+This information explains the flu (influenza), including how it’s spread and how you can lower your risk of getting it.

 - Sore throat

 - Breathing problems (such as shortness of breath or chest tightness)

 - Runny nose

 - Tiredness and general discomfort

 Many symptoms of the flu are the same as COVID-19.
 If you think you have these symptoms, call your healthcare provider right away.